Northampton in A Day: What to See & Do

 If you are visiting us in one of our parks near Northampton, you may be wondering what you should see while you’re in town.

-There are so many great cultural and historical attractions in Northampton, as well as family friendly ways to spend an afternoon, and great places to sit down for some food.
+There are so many great cultural and historical attractions in Northampton.
+As well as family friendly ways to spend an afternoon, and great places to sit down for some food.
 So much in fact, that you may be a little overwhelmed by the choice.

-With that in mind, we thought we would put together this little guide to highlight a few of the great things Northampton has to offer that you may wish to try and fit into a day out!
+With that in mind, we thought we would put together this little guide to highlight a few of the great things Northampton and Northamptonshire has to offer that you may wish to try and fit into a day out!

 Rather than your usual museum, you will find a stylish boutique restaurant, a design shop, art galleries, and really unique rooms that are available for hire for meetings and events.

 There’s a great variety of things to see and do at the Riverside Hub, so you could either make a day of it or just fill an afternoon with fun.

 Kids will love the soft play facilities, climbing tree, go-karts, crooked house toddler village, and laser tag.
 Most of the facilities can be used by children with special needs, so it’s truly inclusive.

 There are 20 zones to explore full of puzzles, mazes, and interactive games as well as sensory spaces.
 Plus a creative studio, where little ones can create things from teddy bears to pottery to take home.